nxskok/pasias/docs/20-repeated-measures.md

-The way to read that model is ```y` depends on the combination of treatment and time and also on a random intercept for each subject''.
+The way to read that model is "`y` depends on the combination of treatment and time and also on a random intercept for each subject".
 This is the way in which the model captures the idea that each subject is different.

 You don't get a test for the random effects; you are assuming that the